TheWolek/armaFactionGenerator/readme.md

 #### Requires python 3.9.4 or newer

-### Edit config.JSON file, filling the value on right side or leave it empty string.
-Do not remove anything i.e:
+### Edit config.JSON file, filling the value on right side or leave empty string. i.e:

 ## Remember not to remove or add anything beyond quotes on the right side!

+### In unit section you can leave empty strings.
+Then the unit will not receive the specifed item

 ```
 {